landowark/submissions/README.md

 ## Startup:
 1. Open the app using the shortcut in the Submissions folder.
 For example: L:\\Robotics Laboratory Support\\Submissions\\submissions_v122b.exe - Shortcut.lnk (Version may have changed).
-	a.
-Ignore the large black window of fast scrolling text, it is there for debugging purposes.
+   1. Ignore the large black window of fast scrolling text, it is there for debugging purposes.
-	b.
-The 'Submissions' tab should be open by default.
+   2. The 'Submissions' tab should be open by default.

 ## Logging in New Run:
 *should fit 90% of usage cases*